 \subsection{MLP-Mixer}

-The MLP-Mixer is a simple architecture that consists exclusively of mixer blocks, where each block has two multi-layer perceptrons (MLPs) interleaved by a transposition operation.
-The transposition of the output of the first MLP lets the second MLP operate on the sequence dimension, effectively mixing information across tokens.
-Our implementation follows the original work, with skip-connections, layer normalization and GELU non-linearities~\cite{hendrycks2016gaussian}.
-We refer the reader to~\citet{tolstikhin2021mixer} for a detailed description of this model.
+The MLP-Mixer~\cite{tolstikhin2021mixer} is a simple architecture that consists exclusively of mixer blocks.
+Each block has two multi-layer perceptrons (MLPs) interleaved by a transposition operation.
+The transposition of the output of the first MLP lets the second operate on the sequence dimension, effectively mixing information across tokens.
+Our model follows the original work.

-In our case, the matrix $C \in \mathbb{R}^{(2w+1)m\times s}$ produced by the projection layer is passed through a bottleneck layer, i.e., a linear layer, which outputs a matrix $B \in \mathbb{R}^{b\times s}$, where $b$ is the bottleneck size and $s$ the maximum sequence length.
-This matrix $B$ is the input of the MLP-Mixer model, which in turn produces an output representation $O \in \mathbb{R}^{b\times s}$ of the same dimensions as $B$.
-We apply a classification head on top of the output $O$ in order to generate the actual predictions.
-In the case of semantic parsing this head is a linear layer applied on each token, while for classification tasks we use attention pooling, as in~\citet{DBLP:journals/corr/abs-2101-08890}.
+In our case, the matrix $C \in \mathbb{R}^{s \times m}$ produced by the projection layer, where $s$ the sequence length and $m$ the size of the counting bloom filter, is passed through a bottleneck layer: a dense layer followed by an activation function and a normalization layer, that outputs a matrix $B \in \mathbb{R}^{s\times h}$, where $h$ is the hidden size. $B$ is fed to the MLP-Mixer, which in turn produces an output $O \in \mathbb{R}^{s\times h}$.
+We~apply a classification head on top of $O$ to generate the predictions.
+In the case of semantic parsing this head is a linear layer applied on each token, while for classification tasks, we use a max pooling instead.